 Species of oak (especially European) generally finish very well and are highly resistant to absorbing water, guarding against warping.
 Colour variation is a hallmark of oak, but expect a timeless light tan to medium golden brown.

 This hardwood has been around for as long as humans have been building with wood.
 It’s not hard to see why.
-Oak is popularly used for furniture (inside and out), flooring, cladding, decking, timber-framed garden structures, construction and even boat frames.
+Oak is popularly used for outdoor furniture, cladding, decking, timber-framed garden structures, construction and even boat frames.

 Since the wood is pitch and resin free, cedar finishes very well.
 In fact, we’ve written a full guide on the treatment options for yours!

-Some of the most exciting, innovative new timber products out there are those that have been modified.
-This process improves the durability dimensional stability of the wood, making it less prone to the damage associated with water.
+Some of the most innovative, high-performance new waterproof timber products out there are those that have been modified using heat.
+This improves the durability dimensional stability of the wood, making it less prone to the damage associated with water.

 Maple